SciML/Integrals.jl/README.md

 [![Build Status](https://github.com/SciML/Integrals.jl/workflows/CI/badge.svg)](https://github.com/SciML/Integrals.jl/actions?query=workflow%3ACI)

-Integrals.jl is an instantiation of the DiffEqBase.jl common `QuadratureProblem` interface for the common quadrature packages of Julia.
+Integrals.jl is an instantiation of the DiffEqBase.jl common `IntegralProblem` interface for the common quadrature packages of Julia.
 By using Integrals.jl, you get a single predictable interface where many of the arguments are standardized throughout the various integrator libraries.
 This can be useful